NERC-CEH/portable-jules/README.md

 Of course, the scientific value of these simulations will be minimal, but that is not the point.
 The point is to strip away the abstractions and play around with the base model - to have fun and learn!

+## Tested platforms

+These steps have been tested and found to succeed on the following platforms:

+- Ubuntu 22.04
+- Datalabs

 ## To do